-APPENDIX 1: Supplementary Information Form
+APPENDIX 2: Supplementary Information Form

-St Andrew's Church of England Voluntary Aided Primary School
+Newland St John's Church of England Academy

-Supplementary Information Form - 2024 Admissions
+Supplementary Information Form - 2025/26 Admissions

-Please note that it is only necessary to complete this form where you are applying for priority under oversubscription criteria 3 and 4 in the School's admissions policy.
+Please note that it is only necessary to complete this form where you are applying for priority under oversubscription criterion 4.4 in the School's admissions policy.

-Name of Child:

-Date of Birth:

-Address (as per Local Authority application form):

-Please indicate all relevant criteria that apply to your application and complete the relevant information:

-Criterion summary (please see School Admissions policy for full details) Please tick Additional Information Required Children who regularly and frequently worship, or whose parent(s)/carer(s) regularly and frequently worship, at a Church of England Church Please note that additional information is required as set out in section 4.3 of the School Admissions policy and that a signature is required from your minister of religion.
-4 Children who regularly and frequently worship, or whose parent(s)/carer(s) regularly and frequently worship, at a Christian place of worship Please note that additional information is required as set out in section 4.4 of the School Admissions policy and that a signature is required from your minister of religion.
-You should make sure you allow the time to get the necessary inf ormation/sig Inature prior to the deadline for return of the form.
+Name of Child: Date of Birth: Address (as per Local Authority application form): Postcode: Please indicate all relevant criteria that apply to yo our application on and com plete the relevant information: Criterion summary (please see School Admissions policy for full details) Additional Information Required 4 Children who regularly and frequently worship, or whose parent(s)/carer(s) regularly and frequently worship, at a Christian Place of Worship 4 Children who regularly and frequently worsh whose parent(s)/carer(s) regularly and frequently - Please note that additional information is required as set out in section 4(4) above and that a signature is required from your minister of religion.
+4 Children who regularly and frequently worsh whose parent(s)/carer(s) regularly and frequently ently ntion/signatu 4(4) above and that a signature is required from your minister of religion.
+4 Children who regularly and frequently worsh whose parent(s)/carer(s) regularly and frequence worship, at a Christian Place of Worship ently ution/signatu 4(4) above and that a signature is required from your minister of religion.
+4 Children who regularly and frequently worsh whose parent(s)/carer(s) regularly and frequently worship, at a Christian Place of Worship You should make sure you allow the time to get the necessity. ently ition/signatu 4(4) above and that a signature is required from your minister of religion.
+4 Children who regularly and frequently worsh whose parent(s)/carer(s) regularly and frequency worship, at a Christian Place of Worship You should make sure you allow the time to get the necessary worship in the form (parent/carer): ently ition/signatu 4(4) above and that a signature is required from your minister of religion.

-Name of person filling in the form

-(parent/carer):

-Relationship with child:

-Contact details:

-Signature:

-Please return this Supplementary Information Form to the school address (St Andrew's C E Primary School, Grandale, Hull, Hu7 4BL)
+Please return this Supplementary Information Form to the school: Newland St John's CE Academy, Beresford Avenue, Hull, HU6 7LS